-Cyril Jackson Senior Campus is one of two unique schools in Western Australia which cater for students who want to study a Year 11 and 12 program in a mature learning environment.
+Cyril Jackson Senior Campus is one of two unique schools in Western Australia which cater for students who want to study a senior schooling program within a mature learning environment.
 Cyril Jackson SC is able to enrol compulsory age and adult students to complete Years 11 and 12.